-Cisco Meraki outdoor-series access points (including the MR66 and MR72) support the use of external antennas to focus their signal into a particular coverage pattern.
+Cisco Meraki outdoor-series access points (including the MR66/70/72/74/76/84/86) support the use of external antennas to focus their signal into a particular coverage pattern.
 This article covers some frequently asked questions regarding the use and capabilities of antennas on MR series access points.

 Technically yes, Cisco Meraki APs can still operate and broadcast without the use of an antenna.
 However, without an antenna to focus the signal and add gain, the AP will be ineffective for handling wireless client traffic.

-Cisco Meraki sells two types of antennas, Omni and Sector antennas.
+Cisco Meraki sells three types of antennas, Omni, Patch, and Sector antennas.

 Omni antennas appear cylindrical, support both 2.4 and 5GHz bands, and signals radiate in an even pattern horizontally around the antenna.
 These antennas are typically used on APs for client association, due to the evenly distributed signal pattern.

-Sector/Patch antennas are flat and rectangular, typically only support one band (but can be purchased with dual-band capabilities), and signals radiate directly off the flat front surface of the antenna.
+Patch/Sector antennas are flat and rectangular, typically only support one band (but can be purchased with dual-band capabilities), and signals radiate directly off the flat front surface of the antenna.
 These are usually used for point-to-point wireless links, since the signal is focused in a single direction off the antenna.
+For more information on the differences between patch and sector antennas, please refer to the datasheet for the radiation patterns of the required antenna.

-All current antennas are supported by all current outdoor MR access points.
+All current antennas expect the AIR-ANT2513P4M-N= (Stadium Antenna from Cisco) are supported by all current outdoor MR access points.
 Please refer to our datasheets for information on legacy MR access points and antennas.

-Indoor MR access points, including the MR18, MR26, MR32, and MR34 do not support the use of external antennas.
+Indoor MR access points, such as the MR20, MR33, MR42, and MR56 do not support the use of external antennas.

 All Cisco Meraki antennas use a standard N-type connector, allowing them to be screwed in to the antenna mounts on the unit.